How to Create a Family Emergency Preparedness Plan

-Fortunately, you and your loved ones know what to do thanks to your family disaster plan.
+Fortunately, you and your loved ones know what to do thanks to your family emergency preparedness plan.
 You send everyone to the basement knowing there’s food, water, and medical supplies.
 You also have a backup generator and sump pump to deal with the aftermath.

 The range of natural disasters in the United States is as diverse as the population.

 If you live in the plains, Midwest, or even parts of the south, then the tornado scenario described above is probably something you’ve experienced.
 Those on the coasts must contend with hurricanes that are intensifying every year.